gvSIGAssociation/gvnix/addon-web-relation-styles/docs/pd-addon-web-relation-styles.rst

 Create MetadataProvider that listens RooEntity's changes ..........................................................

 Retrieve the metadata to be written.
-Always generates the whole file to disk.
+Always checks the Entity to generate the methods.

 # Register as RooEntity to launch the generation.